-Table 3.4

-Emission and Discharges from 132/33 KV Grid Substation at Chakulia
+Table 3.4 Emission and Discharges from 132/33 KV Grid Substation at Kolebira

 Sl.
 No Description Quantity 1a.
 Waste Water (Construction) Peak generation of 2.5 KLD 1b.
 Waste Water (Operation) 6.7 KLD 2a.
-Solid Waste (Construction) The municipal solid waste would be around 7.5 -12 kg per day.
+Solid Waste (Construction) The municipal solid waste generation would be around 7.5 -12 kg per day.
 In addition, construction waste would be generated.
 2b.
-Solid Waste (Operation) The used transformer oil would be generated at an interval of 15 years.
-3. Used transformer oil The used transformer oil would be produced at an interval of 15 years.
-4. E-waste The e-waste generated from the panels at the end of the life 5 Air Emission (construction) Dust will be generated at places where earthwork, cutting and filling operations.
-Particulates, CO, SO x , NO x and unburnt hydrocarbons (VOCs) will be emitted by vehicles, batching plants (if used), heavy equipment and DG
+Solid Waste (Operation) The municipal solid waste generated during the operational stage would be around 8-10 kg/day.
+3. Used Transformer Oil The waste transformer oil would be produced at an interval of 15 years.
+4. e-Waste The e-waste generated from the panels at the end of the life